-Your surgical process will include your dentist administering local anesthesia, so you are numb and comfortable.
-Some patients choose to use Nitrous Oxide or General Anesthesia if they have dental anxiety.
+Your surgical process will include your dentist administering local anesthesia so you are numb and comfortable.
+Some patients use Nitrous Oxide or General Anesthesia if they have dental anxiety.

 You may need a tooth extraction before your implant or at the time of implant placement.
-Many people also require bone grafting to ensure more support of their jawbone and dental implant.
+Many people also require bone grafting to ensure more support for their jawbone and dental implant.

 The dentist will gently insert the titanium implant screw into the jawbone and suture it up so your gum tissue can heal.
 The implant screw will serve as the tooth root for your new artificial tooth.
 A post-surgical radiograph will be taken.